The time I was hired to go on a Christian singles cruise

 And, guess what?
 Everyone thinks they're right.

 But we are all almost certainly wrong.

 Just like we don't understand the humans from a few years ago who thought it was a really good idea to own slaves, I believe future generations will have a hard time with what we're doing today.
-To be looked upon with compassion, our only hope is if our motivations are taken into account.
-Hopefully trying our best to do the right thing counts for something, even if the outcome of our actions sucks.
+I wish to be looked upon with compassion.
+Hopefully trying our best to do the right thing counts for something, even if the outcome of our actions stinks.
 Paying attention to motivations is one of the central points that Jesus made and it is still counterculture today.

-Who knows whether these Christians were into that Jesus.
+Who knows whether these Christians were into that particular Jesus.
 But I can say for myself that I wanted these Christians to say and do outrageous things.
 In those moments, I wanted the world to be worse.
 It was my only hope to save myself from a long drive north, back to Canada, with no story and my tail between my legs.

 This article appeared in print in Geez: Overboard: Geez sends rogue desciple on a Christian cruise.